 If you have an underlying loan, given a choice between a straight contract or a wrap-around contract, offer the wrap-around land contract.
 It will give you an override on the existing interest rate of the first mortgage.
 Ask for legal advice about an alienation clause.
 The lender could call your loan due and payable if the lender discovers you have sold the home through a land contract.

 - Obtain a Credit Report on the Buyer.
 If the buyer has filed a bankruptcy, made late payments to other creditors or, worse, no credit, those derogatory records are a red flag.

 - Demand a Title Insurance Policy.
 Title searches of the public records will also show liens or judgments filed against a buyer.
 The title company will likely ask for satisfaction of those encumbrances before it will insure the land contract on a title policy.
 Ask to see a copy of the preliminary title report (or commitment for title insurance) to determine if a search reveals anything about the buyer.

 - Carry the Financing Short-Term.
-You might amortize the payments for 30 years, but ask for a balloon payment after five or ten years.
-This will let the buyer refinance or sell the property to pay you early.
+You might amortize the payments for 30 years but ask for a balloon payment after five or ten years.
+It will let the buyer refinance or sell the property to pay you early.
 Check to see if this type of financing complies with your state laws.
 Balloon payments could be prohibited.